 I won’t tell you that it was pretty.
 I wish it was, like a movie or novel when you get to say everything you needed to say, and all the words come out so poetically.
 It wasn’t like that at all.
 It was mostly worrying and waiting.

-TICK TOCK TICK TOCK
+TICK TOCK TICK TOCK.

 The sound of the clock becomes almost deafening.